DEV Community

 Querying From Kentico 12 MVC

 To get this faceting integrated into your Kentico 12 MVC site you'll need to do a bit more coding.
-There's a pretty thorough example in the Kentico documentation with tons of sample code. π
+There's a pretty thorough example in the Kentico documentation with tons of sample code. πŸ‘

 However, this example doesn't include faceting with a collection.

-which is different than the fields queried in the Kentico docs example.
+All fields in Azure Search indexes have specific data types.
+The documentcategories field has a type of Collection(Edm.String) which is different than the fields queried in the Kentico docs example.

-To query against a facetable field that is a collection of values you'll need to have a slightly more advanced query string passed to your Microsoft.Azure.Search.Models.SearchParameters
+To query against a facetable field that is a collection of values you'll need to have a slightly more advanced query string passed to your Microsoft.Azure.Search.Models.SearchParameters instance.

-Hint: It's the one above used for testing in the Azure "Search Explorer". π
+Hint: It's the one above used for testing in the Azure "Search Explorer". 😁

 Here's an example of how to generate this query string: